bcoin-org/bcoin-org.github.io/guides-markdown/segwit.md

 ```

 We could manage inputs and outputs manually by adding
-change input and calculate fees. `MTX.fund` will do that for us.
+change input and calculate fees but `MTX.fund` does that for us.
 Based on existing outputs in MTX, `MTX.fund` will allocate coin(s),
-calculate fee based on rate and send change to change address.
+calculate fees based on the passed in rate and send change to the change address.

 `spend.sign(ring)` - Will construct the scripts for every input and then sign them.
 At this
-point transaction can be spend.
-To validate correctness of our transaction (Signature), we
+point the transaction can be spent.
+To validate the correctness of our transaction (signature), we
 run one final check `assert(spend.verify())`.

 `MTX.toRaw()` will return encoded transaction which can be broadcasted with any method.